What Do I Need to Know Before I Apply?

 Preparing to Apply

-Though the complete application for the UW Academy is not due until early March each year, there are a couple of tasks that prospective students should be working on well in advance of the deadline.
+Though the complete application for the UW Academy is not due until mid-February each year, there are a couple of tasks that prospective students should be working on well in advance of the deadline.
 There are also tasks that should be completed by students and parents/family members before January each year.

 Application Fee and Fee Waiver Request